amanda-mitchell/remark-footer/README.md

 ## Implementation notes

-This package will work with either version 8 or 9 of remark-parse.
-However, the html generation is slightly different with version 9: footer text will always be wrapped in `<p>` tags, even when it would be reasonable to omit them.
-I'd be happy to accept a PR that improves this behavior!

 Many `remark-parse` plugins also provide behavior to serialize an mdast syntax tree back to markdown.
 This plugin does not support this, but again, I'd be happy to accept a PR that adds the feature!